Local categories: a new framework for partiality: Concepts of local categories

 \item~\cite[Section~2.1.4]{cockett:restrictionI} A morphism $g\colon A\to B$ \textbf{bounds} a morphism $f\colon A\to B$ \textbf{from above}, written as $f\leq g$, when $\bar fg=f$. \end{itemize} \end{definition}

 Two parallel morphisms $f$ and $g$ are compatible when, restricting $g$ to the domain of definition of $f$, that is, by considering the morphism $\bar fg$, it amounts to restricting $f$ to the domain of definition of $g$.
 Moreover, $f\leq g$ when, by restricting $g$ to the domain of definition of $f$, we get $f$.

-We now introduce the analogue concepts in the language of local categories.
+\begin{example} In any trivial restriction category as in Example~\ref{example:trivial-restriction}, two parallel morphisms are compatible if and only if they bound each other if and only if they concide. \end{example}

+\begin{example} In the restriction categories of Examples~\ref{example:partial-set-partial} and~\ref{example:open-restriction}, two parallel partial (continuous) functions $f$ and $g$ are compatible, precisely when they coincide in the intersection of their domains of definition.
+Moreover, $f\leq g$ if and only if the domain of definition of $f$ is included in the one of $g$ and $f$ is equal to the restriction of $g$ to the domain of $f$. \end{example}